 Raccoon Removal Services

 Spread across most of the North American continent, raccoons are considered pests because of their foraging and nesting habits.
-They are often associated with trash consumption and live in a wide range of habitats, including rural, urban, and suburban.
-Raccoons are notorious for their curious and shrewd natures.
+Raccoons are infamous for consuming trash and are found thriving in a wide array of environments—from rural to urban and suburban.
+Clever creatures, raccoons are known for their curiosity.

 Various species of raccoons live around the world.
 However, they are most prominent in the United States, Mexico, and parts of Canada.
-Adaptable, raccoons are found in almost every climate region of the U.S., and some have even learned to survive solely on human garbage.
-Favorite nesting locations of wild raccoons include forests, marshes, and prairies.
+Adaptable, raccoons are found in almost every climate region of the U.S. Some favored nesting locations of wild raccoons include forests, marshes, and prairies.

-Raccoons damage landscapes while they forage for food.
-As omnivores, the animals will eat most anything, including vegetation found in gardens and on farmland.
-The nocturnal mammals also contribute to structural damage, as they are adept diggers.
-Furthermore, raccoons contaminate homes with their excrement and urine and are carriers of disease.
-They infamously target unsecured garbage receptacles and leave behind unsanitary messes.
-Raccoons occasionally attack livestock, such as poultry, and common house pets, like dogs and cats, as well.
+- Raccoons also contaminate Seattle homes with feces and urine and are disease carriers.
+They infamously target garbage cans and leave behind unsanitary debris.
+Raccoons will also occasionally attack livestock, such as poultry, and common house pets, like dogs and cats.

 - Keeping food sources out for raccoons only increases the likelihood of a raccoon infestation.
 Seattle homeowners should consider general best practices to keep raccoons out, like securing locked lids on trash cans.

 - Healthy raccoons won't interact with humans, but rabid raccoons may seem friendly, or foam at the mouth like how rabid critters are often portrayed.
 It's important to stay safe from the critters by not interacting with any at all.
 The way to stay safe from raccoons for certain is to contact the professionals, like the team at Critter Control of Seattle.